 - Avoidance or Denial – If you approach a person about possible relapse, he or she may deny it or become angry about the conversation.
 Or, they may avoid the subject altogether.

 - Self-neglect – A person might stop exercising or eating well.
 He or she might stop resting and sleeping properly.
 These could be signs of relapse.

 Preventing Relapse at WRRC

 Here at Wellness Retreat Recovery Center, we understand that relapse can happen.
 That’s why we provide our clients with the skills they need in order to prevent a relapse from happening in their lives.
 We know that recovery can be a scary process, filled with uncertainty.
 But, we work with our clients to make sure they are prepared for life after treatment.
 Our goal is to make sure relapse doesn’t become a reality in your life.
-Still, if you struggle to maintain sobriety after treatment, we encourage you to return to our facility for help.
 So, if you are ready to start your recovery journey, just contact us.